Weizhi-T/SoloShuttlePose/docs/Update-journal.md

     Fix "utils.find_references" bugs and make the "FrameSelect.py" easier to use.
 Now can Adaptive display.

     Fix the list index out of range in denoise.py.

+    Revise the "utils.extract_numbers.py" function.

+    Replace the shell program for the dataset download with a python program.

+    Remove the "FrameSelect.py" "yt-dlp4ShuttleSet.py" and "VideoDraw.py" to the "src/tools".